TrebledJ/trebledj.github.io/content/posts/ctf/2022-04-24-tamuctf-2022-ctf-sim.md

 A `win` function is already provided, along with a global variable `win_addr` storing the address of `win`.

 Now on to the fun stuff.
-We're given six classes with the `solve` virtual function: one base class and the other five inheritting and overriding `solve`.
+We're given six classes with the `solve` virtual function: one base class and the other five inheriting and overriding `solve`.

 ```cpp
 struct challenges { virtual void solve() { /* ... */ } };